How Often Should I Get an Electrocardiogram (ECG)?

 Given its efficiency, an ECG test can conveniently be incorporated into routine medical appointments to provide timely and accurate information about the heart’s electrical activity.
 The swift nature of the procedure makes it an accessible and valuable tool for diagnosing and managing various cardiac conditions.

 Visit Express Healthcare LLC for reliable and detailed ECG testing.
 For more information, contact us today or schedule an appointment online.
-We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD to serve you.
-We serve patients from College Park MD, Acredale MD, New Carrollton MD, Falls Church VA, Old Town MD, and surrounding areas.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.
+We serve patients from College Park MD, New Carrollton MD, Berwyn Heights MD, White Oak MD, Seabrook MD, Laurel MD, Springdale MD, Mitchellville MD and surrounding areas.